WinVector/PDSwR2/RenderedExamples/c09_Unsupervised_methods.md

 #   minimum confidence to 0.6.

 # Note 2:
-#   Only The Lovely Bones
+#   Only “The Lovely Bones” is allowed to appear
-#   is allowed to appear on the right side of the
+#   on the right side of the rules.
-#   rules.

 # Note 3:
 #   By default, all the books can go into the